WorldWideTelescope/wwt-user-website/content/download/_index.md

 <section class="flex-cards">

 {% card(text="Launch the web client", url="/webclient/", html=1) %}
-You don’t need to download anything to start using AAS WorldWide Telescope — our <b>web client</b> runs right in your browser.
+You don’t need to download anything to start using WorldWide Telescope — our <b>web client</b> runs right in your browser.
 {% end %}